sarahforzley/universal-docs/automation/schedules.md

 $UserName
 ```

-Within the modal for defining the schedule, you will have the option to set the parameter value.
+Within the modal for defining the schedule, you can set the parameter value.

 ![](<../.gitbook/assets/image (452).png>)